-Secondly, the data will be normalised; this is the systematic process to ensure the data structure is suitable or serves the purpose.
+Data will be cleansed and matched in each trust's local server, as per usual data controllership is suitable or serves the purpose.
 Here, the undesirable characteristics of the data are eliminated or updated to improve the consistency and the quality.
-The goal of this process is to reduce redundancy, inaccuracy, and to organise the data.
-The data will only be pseudonymised when these processes are complete.
+The goal of this process is to reduce